msulemvn/test-gorilla/README.md

 test-gorilla is a role and permission based quiz management system, where there are roles like, admin, managers, supervisors and students.
 The salient features include
 - User account functionality using JWT Auth and Gmail SMTP.
 - Quiz scheduling using cronjobs and email messaging through queue.
-- User test recording and email functionality
+- User test recording and email functionality.

 ## Project Configuration